eda-ricercatore/gulyas-scripts/notes/python.md

 		 software refactoring), we can quickly determine the impact of these modifications on other components of the software
 		  \cite[Chapter 16, pp. 343]{Hetland2005}.
+	- Automated regression testing allows us to know which component(s) of our software is(/are) working /failing \cite[Chapter 16, pp. 343]{Hetland2005}.